 Have a due date

-We can see the due date from the ages.
-Usually, the seller or company uses two types of account receivable age measurements such as days and months.
-If the generations are in days, they need to calculate the exact due date.
+The due date can be seen from the ages.
+Usually, the seller or company uses two types of account receivable age measurements: days and months.
+If the generations are in days, they must calculate the exact due date.
 Meanwhile, the ages in a month and the due date will be the same as the transaction date but in different months.

 Have a maturity value

-Buyers who make transactions on credit will cause accounts receivable.
-Later on, this will also cause an interest.
+Buyers who make transactions on credit will create accounts receivable.
+Later, this will also result in interest.
 The buyer will pay the interest due to an extended repayment time.
 In addition, interest is compensation for the seller or company for the repayment time of the credit that the buyer made.

 The Classification of Account Receivable